tsonika/cancer-manuals/docs/modules/btp-module-chip-seq/chip-seq.md

     library(biomaRt);
     setwd('/home/trainee/chipseq');

-**1. Loading tag data, selecting choosing alignment quality, removing anomalies**\
-The first stage in SPP are 1) load input data; 2) choose alignment quality and 3) remove anomalies.
+The first stage in SPP are:
+1.    load input data;
+2.    choose alignment quality and
+3.    remove anomalies.

 SPP can read output from the following aligners and file formats: ELAND, MAQ, bowtie, Arachne, tagAlign format and BAM format (Note: because BAM standard doesn’t specify a flag for a uniquely-mapped read, the aligner has to generate a BAM file that would contain only unique reads.)

-### STEP1 Loading data and quality filter the informative tags
+### STEP 1.
+Loading data and quality filter the informative tags

 First load Oct4 and gfp bam files.
 Here GFP are the control or input samples, these are usually mock IP DNA where you do not expect to see